MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 * We propose an alternative commonsense knowledge acquisition framework **DISCOS** *(from DIScourse to COmmonSense)*, which automatically mines expensive complex commonsense knowledge from more affordable linguistic knowledge resources.
-* Experiments demonstrate that we can successfully convert discourse knowledge over eventualities from [ASER](https://hkust-knowcomp.github.io/ASER/), a large-scale discourse knowledge graph, into inferential if-then commonsense knowledge defined in ATOMIC without any additional annotation effort.
-* Further study suggests that **DISCOS** significantly outperforms previous supervised approaches in terms of novelty and diversity with comparable quality.
 * Accepted by *The Web Conference, 2021 (WWW2021)*.

 ## 5. **Data-driven Smart Assessment of Room Air Conditioner Efficiency for Saving Energy**

 ### *(Supervisor: [Prof. Zhongming Lu](https://facultyprofiles.ust.hk/profiles.php?profile=zhongming-lu-zhongminglu), HKUST, Jun.
 2020 - Aug.
 2021)*

-* We present a *machine learning approach* to identify non-inverter window air conditioners with *low efficiency* using climate data and smart meter data from the university student hall rooms.
+* We present a data-driven approach to identify non-inverter window air conditioners (ACs) with low efficiency by analyzing smart meter data from the university student hall rooms.
-* We conclude that the AC is highly efficient if the predicted hourly electricity consumption increases as the outdoor temperature rises.
-In contrast, the AC efficiency is rated low-efficiency if the change of outdoor temperature does not affect the prediction of the hourly electricity consumption.
-This conclusion is further verified by the AC replacement record.
 * Under review at *Journal of Cleaner Production (JCLEPRO)*.